-Beyond the stylish and glamorous life style of fashion designers, there is always a fierce competition and challenges around every corner.
+Beyond the stylish and glamorous life style of fashion designers, there are always fierce competitions and challenges around every corner.
 However, no day is like the other and there is no chance of getting bored in the world of fashion.
-If you’ve always been passionate about fashion, and experimented with bold clothing styles, you’re likely cut out for a career in fashion design.
+If you’ve always been passionate about fashion, and experimented with bold clothing styles, you’re likely cut out for a career in Fashion Design.

 Here are some popular locations to look for a Bachelor’s degree in Fashion Design:

 - Bachelor’s degrees in Fashion Design in the UK

 - Bachelor’s degrees in Fashion Design in Turkey

 - Bachelor’s degrees in Fashion Design in Italy

 - Bachelor’s degrees in Fashion Design in the U.S.

 - Bachelor’s degrees in Fashion Design in Germany